Board of Trustees

 Members

-Copeland is a CPA in the State of North Carolina and the State of Texas.
-He received his bachelor and master degrees in accounting from East Carolina University.
+Mark is a licensed CPA in North Carolina, Texas, and California.
+He holds both bachelor’s and master’s degrees in accounting from East Carolina University.

 kimbery-gatling.jpgGatling is a partner and chief diversity and inclusion officer with the firm of Fox Rothschild LLP in Greensboro, North Carolina, where she practices in the areas of patents, trademarks, copyrights, software, and related licensing and litigation matters.